stepanjaburek/bayeswatch/README.md

 ## License

-Do whatever you want with it
+Do whatever you want with it.

+Probaby don't use it for any important modelling (bc its vibecoded, you know)